PhoebeYahengWu/historic-arrest-data-visualization/README.md

 ![visual](https://user-images.githubusercontent.com/52837649/94226607-093a0b00-fec6-11ea-86a0-6ab73a44402f.gif)

 ## Description
-NYC Historic Arrest Data Visualization is a dashboard that displays every arrest effected in NYC by the NYPD going back to 2006 through 2019.
-Users can select an arrest type from the drop-down list; the location of each arrest will then be displayed on the map with their arrest date.
-Meanwhile, the aggregate number of arrests in each borough will be displayed on one bar chart, with the number of arrestees in each age range displayed on another bar chart.
-At the bottom, a line graph is used to show the number of arrests over time.
+NYC Historic Arrest Data Visualization is a dashboard that helps people to be more informed of the historic arrest rates in New York City and increases transparency of NYPD actions and arrests.
+The dashboard displays a maximum of 1000 arrests per screen for the selected arrest type affected in NYC by the NYPD from 2006 (the first year full NYPD arrest data was available) to 2019.

 ## Table of Contents